Battle of Griswoldville: Battle

 Early on November 22, a detachment of Confederate cavalry under Maj.
 Gen. Joseph Wheeler attacked the 9th Pennsylvania Cavalry on the Gordon Road, killing one man, wounding two, and capturing eighteen.
 The 9th then charged the Confederates and drove them back nearly a mile across a creek, where the enemy was found in force, posted in order of battle.
 The Confederates advanced and drove in the Union skirmishers, but the 9th Pennsylvania and 5th Kentucky Cavalry made a saber charge that forced the Confederates to retire to their works.
 At this point, Walcutt's infantry brigade and artillery battery joined the cavalry.

 Walcutt threw out a strong skirmish line that drove the Confederates back through Griswoldville, after which, by orders of division commander Brig.
 Gen. Charles R. Woods, he fell back to the Duncan farm and took up a position on the edge of the woods, with an open field in his front and his flanks protected by a swamp.
 Here he threw up a barricade of rails and logs and a battery of artillery was also brought up.
 About 2 p.m., three brigades of Georgia militia under the command of Brig.
 Gen. Pleasant J. Philips attacked.
 The Georgia Militia had been ordered from Macon to Augusta, thinking the latter was Sherman’s next objective, and only accidentally collided with Walcutt's force.

 The militia advanced in three compact lines, but were met by a shower of canister.
 They succeeded, however, in reaching a ravine about 75 yards from Walcutt's works, where they reformed their lines and from which they made three desperate charges on the Federal position, all repulsed with heavy losses.
 The militia then tried to turn the Federal flanks, but finding these well protected by cavalry, retired to the ravine, remained there until dark, and then withdrew from the field.
 General Walcutt was wounded early in the engagement, and brigade command fell to Col. Robert Francis Catterson of the 97th Regiment Indiana Infantry.

 Aftermath

 The Union losses were 13 killed, 79 wounded, and two missing.
 Confederate losses are estimated at 51 dead, 472 wounded, and about 600 captured.
 General William Tecumseh Sherman's march to the sea continued.

 After the Civil War, this industrial community of Griswoldville—a source for Confederate military supplies during the war—was not rebuilt.

 Preservation

-The Civil War Trust, a division of the American Battlefield Trust, and its partners have saved a 17-acre tract of the battlefield on Baker Road near Little Sandy Creek.
+The American Battlefield Trust and its partners have saved a 17-acre tract of the battlefield on Baker Road near Little Sandy Creek.
 It is managed by Georgia State Parks.
 A roadside monument and interpretive wayside markers are at the site on Baker Road near the intersection with Griswoldville Road.